stuntcoders/stunt_mage_damage_control/Readme.md

 # Usage

-First thing to do is to create new Magento mail templates for two different emails.
-First mail is for customers and has link leading to review page on website, while other has information about negative review and will be sent when customer finish with survey (as mention before good review will offer links for social media).
+Your first step should be creating new Magento email template for two different emails.
+First email is meant for a customer and it contains a link leading to a review page on the website, while other has information about negative review and will be sent when customer finishes the survey (as mentioned before, good review will offer links to social media).

 ![notification](https://s3-eu-west-1.amazonaws.com/stcd/stunt_mage_damage_control/order-review-email.png)

-Both mail templates could be found in Email Templates, Damage Control Review and Damage Control Review Notification.
+Both email templates can be found in Email Templates, Damage Control Review and Damage Control Review Notification.
-Next step is setting Damage Control configuration in System Configuration from left menu Stuntcoders.
-All details are described in the section "Setting up basic and required options".
+Next step is setting Damage Control Configuration in System Configuration under StuntCoders left hand menu.
+All details are described in the section “Setting up basic and required options”.

-Link from first mail leads to page where is customer supposed to rate order.
-After this popup shows with different actions for good and bad reviewing.
+Link from the first email leads to a page where customer is supposed to rate the order.
+It is followed by a pop-up that shows different actions depending on the review.

 ![frontend](https://s3-eu-west-1.amazonaws.com/stcd/stunt_mage_damage_control/order-review-frontend.png)

-Unsatisfied customer gets a chance, in simple popup window, to explain what is wrong with order.
-If order has reviewed with good rate in pop up window is call to action for customer to leave positive review on social media, Facebook and/or Google+.
+Unsatisfied customer gets a chance to explain what is wrong with an order in a simple pop-up window.
+Orders that have good review rate will serve as a call to action for a customer to share positive review on social media, Facebook or Google Plus.

-After setting options, email with review request is going to be sent to all orders from selected range accordingly to defined cron option.
+After setting options, email with review request is going to be sent to all orders from selected range according to defined cron option.
-Since mail sending, from main menu Customers => Damage Control, all information about sent review mails and their statuses are there.
+Once the email is sent, all information about sent review email and their statuses are stored under Customers → Damage Control.

 ![reviews](https://s3-eu-west-1.amazonaws.com/stcd/stunt_mage_damage_control/order-reviews.png)

-Clicking on desired line opens more detailed information on another page for better tracking customer behavior (mark, date of sending, reading mail and reviewing order, number of page visiting before rating).
-With every step cron or customer take, informations about review are updated.
+Choosing order opens another page with detailed information for better customer behaviour tracking (mark, date of sending, reading email, reviewing order, number of page visits before rating).
+With every step crone or customer takem information about review are updated.

 ![review](https://s3-eu-west-1.amazonaws.com/stcd/stunt_mage_damage_control/order-review.png)